Dr Samik Datta

 • - fisheries analyses (e.g., characterisations, CPUE analyses, stock assessments).

-My work covers a broad range of topics, including fisheries, multi-species marine ecosystem modelling, spatial movement and invasions, future predictive modelling and management strategy comparisons.
+My marine work covers a broad range of topics, including fisheries, multi-species marine ecosystem modelling, spatial movement, invasive species, future predictive modelling and management strategy comparisons.

 Background